madeso/spacehustler/README.md

-Delerium
+Euphoria
 =======

-Delerium is a basic modern opengl rendering engine.
-I only does rendering.
-It does not play sounds, it does not load models, shaders or textures.
-It doesn't even create the area to be rendered upon.
-That is up to you.
+Euphoria is a basic modern opengl data driven game and rendering engine.
+It is not complete.

-It is also not complete.

 Currently supported platforms:
 =======